 -Introduce her Swimming Dragon teacher

-Lorelei learned the Swimming Dragon Qigong from her dear friend, a well trained martial artist, Owen Benefield.
-She is deeply grateful for his generosity of sharing this precious Daoist Qigong.
+Lorelei would like to express her deep gratitude to Owen Benefield.
+She is very grateful for his brilliant teachings, and generosity of sharing of this precious Daoist Qigong.